 Mucky peats are limited to acid-wash pretreatments to ensure the absence of carbonates.
 Alkali pretreatment, applied to ensure the absence of humic acid, generally requires vegetable matter to be present.
 Quite often peat will have mucky, sediment, and fibrous fractions.
 These are generally separated during pretreatment, often with the fibrous fraction receiving alkali pretreatment and the sediment fraction not receiving alkali pretreatment.

 If you know which fraction may be better for radiocarbon dating, or if the combination of the two is the best choice, please indicate this in the data sheet.

 Although highly variable in composition, peat is mostly composed of organic matter.
 There are two ways to date peat samples depending on the type:

 1 – Silty peat

-Silty peats that do not have any macrofossils can be dated usually on the acid-washed fraction to remove carbonates.
-Afterwards, the bulk organics are dated.
+Silty peats that do not have any macrofossils can be dated on the “bulk organic sediment” that has been acid washed to remove carbonates.
 Sometimes we can also apply an alkali extraction to remove humic acid, but this is dependent on size and also if the fine-grained silty peat does not dissolve in the alkali.

 2 – Fibrous peat